SilvVF/KtorSandwichWrapper/README.md

 #wrapper for Sandwhich https://github.com/skydoves/sandwich
 #where the requests are made from the Ktor HttpClient rather than a retrofit instance

-### to use copy the KtorSandwhich Module into the root project directory and add implementation(project(":KtorSandwhich")) to the app build.gradle file.
-This module relies on inline functions and will only work if the target JVM matches that of the app module
+### to use copy the KtorSandwhich Module into the root project directory
+### add implementation(project(":KtorSandwhich")) to the app build.gradle file.
+### This module relies on inline functions and will only work if the target JVM matches that of the app module

 ## Basic Usage